 If only I had the resources to take on this project myself!
 This place holds so many wonderful memories for so many of us who grew up in Black River.
 It would be great to see it developed without destroying its natural beauty.

 We hope that the development of the Black River Spa will bring visitors to our town, without shutting Black River people out.
 Too much to ask?
-Don't think so, if the marl doesn't smother the imagination, and if development doesn't rely too much on concrete walls.
+I don't think so.